petta69/rpi_zrct300_vlc/readme.md

 ## Fixes
 2024-06-07  Added bootstrap to install script (To be used offline).
 Updated VLC to start play without title.<br>
+            Updated systemctl config<br>